abudaan/vega-multi-view/docs/index.md

 {% include example.html id="example9e" vmvconfig="assets/vmvconfig/example9e.yaml" %}

-In the vmv config the signals of the toggle button remove/add data are published:
+In the vmv config the signals of the toggle button for removing and adding data are published:

 ```yaml
 publish: